Cost of Doing Business in Bangkok: ฿49,970 per Employee (2026)

 The cost of hardware in Thailand is quite reasonable.

-A functional laptop from brands like HP, Acer, Asus, and Lenovo shouldn’t cost more than 25,000 baht.
+I never paid for than 25,000 baht for a functional laptop from brands like HP, Acer, Asus, and Lenovo for my employees.

 It can last for five years without any problems.
 Some may already come with Microsoft Windows and Microsoft Office, so you won’t need to buy additional software.